-- I am a high school senior living in the United States with an expected graduation date of Winter 2020 or Spring 2021 (eligible to apply) - I am a high school senior living abroad but I meet the eligibility requirements (eligible to apply) I am likely graduating this academic year, but it is unclear due to COVID-19 - Please let us know why you are uncertain if you will graduate this academic year. (maximum 200 words) We understand that there is much uncertainty around high school grades and graduation requirements due to COVID-19.
-Our team will follow up to request final determination of your graduation year by December 15, and then will process your application accordingly. - I am a high school teacher or mentor Other
+- I am a high school senior, of any citizenship, living AND attending school in the United States with an expected graduation date of Winter 2021 or Spring 2022 - I am a high school senior living abroad (outside the United States), but I am a US citizen and I have an expected graduation date of Winter 2021 or Spring 2022 - I am likely graduating this academic year, but it is unclear due to COVID-19 - Please let us know why you are uncertain if you will graduate this academic year. (maximum 200 words) We understand that there is much uncertainty around high school grades and graduation requirements due to COVID-19.
+Our team will follow up to request final determination of your graduation year by December 15, and then will process your application accordingly. - I am a high school teacher or mentor testing the application - Thank you for letting us know that you are not an eligible entrant, and that you will not be submitting an application to the 2022 competition.
+Feel free to explore!
+Please be aware that the Society will delete this application on November 11, 2021 and it will not be scored. - Other